Aperence/projet_fec/README.md

 $ ./executionSpeed.sh NUMBER_TIMES NB_THREADS
 ```

-For example, the average speed we mesured for our program to run was ~ 10.817 ms.
+For example, the average speed we mesured for our program to run was ~ 814.67 ms on a raspberry pi 3 with 200 files to process and 4 threads.

 ## Known issues